EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > and arguments.
 In Unix-like systems, the shell does this
 > separation.
 Identify at least two advantages of the Unix approach.

-  * One advantage to the Unix approach is there is less
+  * One advantage to the Unix approach is that the shell is part of user mode, which is not privileged.
+Thus, there is a smaller chance the executable or arguments could overwrite something important or access invalid memory.
+Since it is not privileged, in the case an invalid argument is passed in, the shell will catch it before going into the kernel, eliminating some error handling in the kernel.
+  * Another advantage is that it creates an abstraction for the user, allowing them to make system calls and access the file system without explicitly knowing the code or how it is working.

 ### SYSTEM CALLS